Superalgos/Superalgos/README.md

 1. We have only tested the UI with Google Chrome.
 It might work with other browsers as well, or it might not.
 2. Before installing the client in a different hardware that from where you are going to load the UI, we reccomend you to first do a standard installation at your PC / laptop, and leave your Raspberry Pi or Server for after you have done all available tutorials.
 This single tip will save you a lot of time.

+ **Tip:** If your computer has less than 8 GB of RAM, use node run minMemo to run the system with minimal RAM memory requirements.

 ## Uninstall